WHY ANY OF THIS MATTERS

 I found Jehovah’s Witnesses Answered Verse by Verse to be a good read and the books by the author Ray Franz (a former member of the Watchtower’s Governing Body) are supposed to be even better.

 *The Watchtower also teaches that Adam will never be resurrected.
 Jehovah will leave him dead forever.
-Essentially, Jehovah will never forgive him for what he did to humanity.
+Jehovah will never forgive him for what he did to humanity.
 This stands in stark contrast to the Orthodox understanding of a loving God who wants to rescue both Adam and Eve from the bondage of death.
 Our Resurrection (Pascha) Icon even depicts Christ pulling Adam and Eve from their tombs.